jbcodeforce/kp-data-replication/docs/index.md

 1. As a developer, I want to understand how to measure latency / lag in data replication.

-1. As an SRE I want to understand current thoughput for the replication solution.
+1. As an SRE, I want to understand current thoughput for the replication solution.